A Brief History of Saint Stephen Cathedral

 - 2012 – The newly renovated Cathedral was re-opened and the new altar dedicated on November 18, 2012.

-Today, St Stephen Cathedral is a vibrant parish serving the spiritual needs of its families with Most Reverend William F. Medley as Bishop and Reverend Jerry Riney as pastor.
+Today, Saint Stephen Cathedral is a vibrant parish serving the spiritual needs of its families with Most Reverend William F. Medley as Bishop and Reverend Jerry Riney as pastor.

 We are a blessed parish indeed!